khatianadaraia/cat-eye/README.md

 CatEye asks a different question: "How can we find the right evidence faster?"

-The most intellectually demanding part of academic writing — connecting ideas, building arguments, developing theory — is already done by the time you sit down to write.
+The most intellectually demanding part of academic writing, connecting ideas, building arguments, developing theory  is already done by the time you sit down to write.
 What remains is the tedious retrieval: finding which paper said what, on which page, to support the point you already know you want to make.

 CatEye automates the tedious part without touching the intellectual part.